ieiei/ianvei/rust-for-rustaceans/7 MACROS.md

 **NOTE** *TokenStream* *also implements* *Display**, which pretty-prints the tokens in the stream.
 This comes in super handy for debugging!*

 Tokens are very slightly more magical than I’ve described so far in that every token, and indeed every TokenTree, also has a *span*.
 Spans are how the compiler ties generated code back to the source code that generated it.
 Every token’s span marks where that token originated.
-For example, con- sider a (declarative) macro like the one in Listing 7-7, which generates a trivial Debug implementation for the provided type.
+For example, consider a (declarative) macro like the one in Listing 7-7, which generates a trivial Debug implementation for the provided type.

 ```rust
 macro_rules! name_as_debug {